WVUHPC/2019-Intro-HPC/_episodes/03-editors.md

 Here is a summary of the main commands used on vi.
 On Spruce when using
 \"vi\" you are actually using \"vim\".

-This is very beautifull Refernce Card for vim
+This is very beautiful Reference Card for vim

 <a href="https://external-preview.redd.it/iigrixvxp5aYN9ox7Gr1dfI_rhLRotWlLsCafjJqjEQ.png?auto=webp&s=1594ddc17408cb9186a73c2a6d1a1bf1e00769dd">
   <img src="https://external-preview.redd.it/iigrixvxp5aYN9ox7Gr1dfI_rhLRotWlLsCafjJqjEQ.png?auto=webp&s=1594ddc17408cb9186a73c2a6d1a1bf1e00769dd" alt="Vim Ref Card" />